punctuations/ac-api/README.md

 This site (the API docs) is made with [Nextra](https://nextra.vercel.app/) which is a very cool & very convenient Next.js Static Site Generator.

 You can see more about [Nextra](https://nextra.vercel.app) on their [GitHub Repo](https://github.com/shuding/nextra/).

+## Contributing

+You can get started by [forking this project](https://github.com/punctuations/ac-api/fork), then make adjustments as needed, create a pull request, from there it will be reveiwed and either be merged or not.